Join our energetic and passionate team at the National Archives Foundation!

 - - Curious, organized, independent, and analytical professional with strong ethics, leadership, math, and writing skills, and an ability to work well on a team with senior leadership

 - - Experience using The Raiser’s Edge, or other fundraising databases preferred

 - - A passion for U.S. history, a commitment to education and civic engagement, and an enthusiasm for the mission of the Foundation and the National Archives.

 How to apply:

+Position open immediately.
 Resumes reviewed on a rolling basis.
-Salary commensurate with experience.
 Email resume, cover letter with salary preference, and three references (references will not be contacted unless candidate is a finalist):

 Patrick Madden, Executive Director

 National Archives Foundation